3 children hit by car on Sunrise Highway in Lindenhurst, Suffolk County

-LINDENHURST, Suffolk County (WABC) -- Three children, two brothers and their cousin, were hit by a car in Suffolk County early Wednesday.
+LINDENHURST, Long Island (WABC) -- Three children, two brothers, and their cousin were hit by a car in Suffolk County, Long Island, early Wednesday.

 A 13-year-old boy, his 9-year-old brother, and their 12-year-old cousin were trying to walk to a nearby 7-Eleven.